 07.01 General

-The is ultimately responsible for the facility.
+The permit holder is ultimately responsible for quality of construction at the facility.
 The NRC ensures, through inspection sampling, that this responsibility is carried out in an effective manner.
-The CIP presented in this IMC is considered the minimum necessary to achieve an acceptable level of confidence the of construction at the facility.
+The CIP presented in this IMC is considered the minimum necessary to achieve an acceptable level of confidence in the quality of construction at the facility.

-This IMC emphasizes a systematic evaluation of the adequacy and effectiveness of the ’s QA and construction programs and their implementation.
-NRC will perform inspections of selected activities at the site.
-Inspections may also be performed, as necessary, at the facilities of the ’s consultants, contractors, and suppliers.
+This IMC emphasizes a systematic evaluation of the adequacy and effectiveness of the permit holder’s QA and construction programs and their implementation.
+NRC staff will perform inspections of selected activities at the construction site.
+Inspections may also be performed, as necessary, at the facilities of the permit holder’s consultants, contractors, and suppliers.

 07.02 Inspection Areas

-The specific areas to be inspected will include a sampling of SSCs and regulatory and safety commitments as identified in licensing documents.
-SSCs for inspection based on significance and will multiple safety and engineering disciplines (civil, mechanical, and electrical).
-Construction and pre-operational testing inspections will be performed as a part of QA implementation inspections covering test control.perational program inspection will be performed in accordance with IP 69022, “Inspection of Operational Readiness during Construction of Non-Power Production and Utilization Facilities.”
-The inspections will that as-built meets approved design.
+The specific areas to be inspected will include a risk-informed sampling of SSCs and regulatory and safety commitments as identified in licensing documents.
+SSCs will be chosen for inspection based on risk significance and will include multiple safety and engineering disciplines (e.g., civil, mechanical, and electrical).
+Construction and pre-operational testing inspections will be performed as a part of QA implementation inspections covering test control.
+Operational program inspections will be performed in accordance with IP 69022, “Inspection of Operational Readiness during Construction of Non-Power Production and Utilization Facilities.”
+Inspectors should consult with NRR for risk insights for specific facilities, if necessary.
+These inspections will provide reasonable assurance that the as-built NPUF meets its approved design and licensing bases.

-07.03 Inspection Procedures (IPs
+07.03 Inspection Procedures (IPs)

-IPs are listed in appendix A. Some IPs may cover more than one area and additional IPs may be used as necessary.
+IPs are listed in appendix A. Some IPs may cover more than one CIP area and additional IPs may be used as necessary.

 07.04 Implementation

-Region II implementinspection program described in this IMC.
+NRR, Region II, and other applicable inspection organizations shall coordinate the implementation of the inspection program described in this IMC.
 This IMC is intended to provide the framework for managing the inspection effort.

-The inspection staff is expected to plan and conduct inspections based on safety considerations, current construction activities, and . staff should develop a schedule of inspections to be conducted based on the anticipated site activities that are to be performed. staff should review and revise the schedule as needed to account for changes in site activities.
+The inspection staff is expected to plan and conduct inspections based on safety considerations, current construction activities, and prior inspection results.
+Inspection staff should develop a schedule of inspections to be conducted based on the anticipated site activities that are to be performed.
+Inspection staff should review and revise the schedule as needed to account for changes in site activities.
 The activities for conducting inspections should include the following:

 Developing and documenting detailed inspection plans.